reshawn/balancing_framework/notebooks_alt_data/notes.md

 - ffn m4, m4 double pred, fin
 - wavenet m4 or double pred, fin
 - overtime 10 runs on fin for one of them?
+- default pred len, longer context len?
+- fd inversion without carrying forward the error? - should have a better result, but impractical and would be a more useful check towards better defining the situations where the method is helpful, which isnt the highest priority at this point